 Can water sources be contaminated with SARS-Cov-2?

 Reliable access to safe water supplies for hygiene and cleaning purposes is extremely important to help prevent the spread of COVID-19.
 The SPHERE Handbook recommends at least 15 litres per person per day for drinking and domestic hygiene.
 This summary provides estimated water volumes required for non-domestic uses in emergency settings (e.g. 100 litres per isolation room for a SARS patient).
+A single handwashing session may require between 0.2 - 2 litres of water, with some evidence suggesting that larger volumes are associated with greater removal of viruses.

 Where reliable, safe water supplies are not currently available, action should be taken to increase access.
 Short-term or immediate solutions include mobilization of water tanker trucks and construction of new protected boreholes.
-Where possible, extension of existing water distribution networks can help increase access.
+Where possible, an extension of existing water distribution networks can help increase access.